Statements from the Lost Kashmiri History Project to the media and public at large.

-A few years ago, three young Kashmiris came together to start a small effort.
+A few years ago, we started a small effort.
 It was an effort to document history that has gone untold for the new generation of Kashmiris.

 The occupation and oppression thrives on the forgetfulness of the oppressed.
 From our history of resistance that starts centuries ago in 1586 to the current times, must not be forgotten.